 You need to choose whether your product is made by your brand or you’re reselling a product made by another brand.

-Fill the details of the product on the listings page.
+Fill in the details with the product on the listings page.
 Go ahead and publish the details.

 If you’re an existing seller, Shopify allows you to match your product listings on Amazon.
 Also, you can create new listings on Amazon and link them to your Shopify store too.